 - Pro-rated Mortgage Interest (varies by closing date).

-- Lender Required Reserves – When setting up a monthly escrow account, most lenders require 3-6 months worth of taxes and/or insurance be placed in reserve.
+- Lender Required Reserves – When setting up a monthly escrow account, most lenders require 3-6 months worth of taxes and up to a years worth of homeowners insurance be placed in reserve.

 - Other Fees To Consider: Home Warranty.
 If ordered ~$400

-- Various Inspections (Formal Home Inspection, Radon, Air-Quality, Lead-Based Paint, etc.- usually paid in advance) ~$350+
+- Various Inspections (Formal Home Inspection, Radon, Air-Quality, Lead-Based Paint, etc.- typically paid in advance) ~$350+

 - Interest Rate Lock Fees (applied as a credit at closing).